 Bake the cranberry orange scones on a parchment paper lined tray.
 This makes clean up a breeze!

 You can certainly make these scones without the glaze, but why would you want to?
 The glaze gives them a lovely hint of orange sweetness since it's made with orange juice.

-These make a great breakfast, fresh out of the oven, but the also make a yummy mid morning snack with a cup of coffee or you guessed it, a spot of tea!
+These make a great breakfast, fresh out of the oven, but they also make a yummy mid-morning snack with a cup of coffee or you guessed it, a spot of tea!